If there’s one thing we love, it’s a good story based on human emotions.

 Every day, her patient father waits for her, offering his help.
 His advice.
 His wisdom gained from similar experiences.
 His shoulder to cry on.

-Every day, as teenagers are known to demonstrate, his daughter pushes him away, isolates herself in her room or other places he’s not.
+Every day, as teenagers often do, his daughter pushes him away, isolates herself in her room or other places he’s not.
 Rejecting his help, she chooses to try to cope on her own, however unsuccessfully.

 Until one day, when she’s ready, she relents and lets her dad in.
 Figuratively, into her heart, and literally, into her room.
 When she opens the door, he’s waiting, patiently, sitting on an IKEA stool.